-I am also very fortunate to have always worked around strong female teams.
+Personal story, I am also very fortunate to have always worked around strong female teams as part of my career in fashion journalism.
 I feel very comfortable asking my boss for time off because there is a level of understanding there.

 Having said that, I think we need to talk a lot more.
 Especially with the men around us because if we shy away, who can blame them for not knowing our discomfort?

-6. What advice would you give young girls who hope to be like you someday?
+6. What advice would you give young girls who hope to be a fashion journalist like you someday?

 I encourage young girls to speak up.
 There is a lot of disparity when it comes to period experiences.
-For example, my grandma never had cramps so she never understood my complaints.
+My personal story is that my grandma never had cramps so she never understood my complaints.
 But talking about it helps to normalize this disparity and to share experiences with one another.